-- Provide evidence of maintaining a minimum grade-point average of 2.75 in the student's total academic program, teaching specialty courses and professional education courses.
+- 1. Provide evidence of maintaining a minimum grade-point average of 2.75 in the student's total academic program, teaching specialty courses and professional education courses.
 Transfer students shall complete a minimum of one semester's work and obtain a 2.75 institutional grade-point average at NDSU before their applications are processed. - 2.
 Provide evidence of achieving passing scores on the Praxis I test of basic skills or passing scores or the Core Academic Skills test.
 (The student is responsible for registering for the test and paying the appropriate fee.) - 3.
-Provide evidence of competence in English through any one of the following: - Minimum ACT English test standard score of 20 - · Minimum grade-point average of 2.50 in ENGL 110 College Composition I and ENGL 120 College Composition II or equivalent - .
-Minimum of a 'B' grade in English 358 or equivalent writing course - 4.
-Provide a letter of recommendation. - 5.
-Complete 20 hours working with youth within 24 months of application. - 6.
-Submit completed curriculum guide. - 7.
+Provide a letter of recommendation. - 4.
+Complete 20 hours working with youth within 24 months of application. - 5.
+Submit completed curriculum guide. - 6.
 Provide up-to-date transcripts of all college work (including transfer credits).